hslarson/Zoom-Muted-Light/README.md

 #### How It Works:
 - Searches ports for Arduino
 - Takes periodic screenshots
-- Measures the scale of the Zoom icons
+- Thresholds the image and finds rectangular shapes
-- Scans for the Zoom "Muted/Unmuted" icons in each screenshot using OpenCV
+- Uses Tesseract to search for the Zoom "Muted/Unmuted" text
-- Sends the data to the Arduino if an icon is found
+- Sends the data to the Arduino if text is found
 - Arduino displays lights according to the data it receives
 - Arduino stores the last value of the mute button

 #### Current Limitations
-- Icon must be mostly visible to register
+- Not very efficient
 - Only works in primary monitor
 - Mac and Windows only
 - The Event Listener for ESC Key is Global

-- Not very efficient
+#### Software You'll Need
+- Python 3
+- Tesseract (Make sure you add file path to config.json)
+- Arduino IDE

-#### Packages You'll Need
+#### Pip Packages You'll Need
 - numpy
 - matplotlib
 - opencv-python
 - pyserial
 - Pillow
 - keyboard
+- pytesseract